 16 Mahajanapadas – Facts for UPSC Exam

-The table gives you the details of 16 Mahajanapadas:
+The table gives you the details of the 16 Mahajanapadas:

 |Anga||Champa||Munger and Bhagalpur||